toyokazu/fluent-plugin-everysense/README.md

         "unit":"%RH",
         "value":30
       },
-      "sensor_name":"collection_data_2"
+      "sensor_name":"collection_data_2",
+      "data_class_name":"AirHygrometer"
     }
   ]
 }
 ```

-While fluentd record must be a map (Hash), the output of a farm, a set of sensors in other words a virtual device, becomes an array of sensor data.
+While fluentd record must be a map (Hash), the output of a farm, which means a set of sensors in other words a virtual device, becomes an array of sensor data.
 So, the keys "farm_uuid" and "device" are added to make it as a map.

-### Output Plugin (Fluent::EverySenseOutput)
+### Output Plugin (Fluent::Plugin::EverySenseOutput)

 Output Plugin can send events to EverySense server.
 It can be used via match directive.
 Output Plugin assumes the input format as described above.